useperform/perform/docs/tutorial/setup.rst

    perform new hipster-bikes

-This will create a the directory ``hipster-bikes`` and create a brand new Perform application inside.
+This will create the directory ``hipster-bikes`` and create a brand new Perform application inside.

 The cli will ask you some questions during setup: